 - Batman usually.
 Sometimes shown having his costume in his briefcase.

-- When Supergirl appeared in Batgirl's self-titled series*, the two of them enjoyed a pleasant (and normal) night at Batgirl's college campus.
+- When Supergirl appeared in Batgirl (2009) #14, both girls enjoyed a pleasant (and normal) night at Batgirl's college campus.
 Later, after the sudden appearance of 24 Draculas, the two realized that they would need to cut their night-off short and save the day.
 Supergirl ripped off her top to reveal her costume beneath it, then turned to Batgirl:

-"Not unless you wanna see my bra."
-Supergirl:
+Batgirl: "Not unless you wanna see my bra."